lukewiwa/lukewiwa.github.io/blog/another_refresh.md

 layout: layouts/Blog.tsx
 ---

-I finally found the space to do my semi regular migration to a new static site generator for this site.
+I finally found the time and space to do my semi regular migration to a new static site generator.
 I thought it was time to step away from Vue and try something new, partly out of curiosity and partly because I really like JSX as a templating language.
+And frankly I'm just not really up for the migration from Vue 2 to Vue 3.

 <!--more-->